jls713/tact/README.md

 This will install the basic package.
 To access all the features one should also install Torus and LAPACK:

 * Some code uses [Torus](https://github.com/PaulMcMillan-Astro/Torus).
-To use this install Torus (use 'make CPP="$CXX -fPIC"' to ensure libraries are compiled with fPIC flag) , add path to Torus to Makefile.inc and run 'make TORUS=1'
+To use this install Torus (use 'make CPP="$CXX -fPIC"' to ensure libraries are compiled with fPIC flag) , add path to Torus to Makefile.inc and run 'make TORUS=1'.
+Currently there are problems compiling with Torus using clang.
+This appears to be due to different compiler flags in Torus and tact.
+If users wish to use clang then they should make sure the compiler flags are the same for both.
 * Some code uses [LAPACK](http://www.netlib.org/lapack/).
 To use this install LAPACK, add path to LAPACK to Makefile.inc and run 'make LAPACK=1'
 * To do both run 'make TORUS=1 LAPACK=1'